mushcatshiro/CS-basics/Network/Interview Question.md

 ### 2.8 2MSL waiting state

-TIME_WAIT or 2MSL wait state (maximum segment lifetime). its the time a TCP segment can exists in the internetwork system before discarded. when TCP executes a closing operation and response with the final ACK, the connection must wait for 2MSL to prevent the final ACK package lost. if there exists no 2MSL, when the server resend FIN-ACK the connection was single sided closed on the client end thus server can't be close properly. also if the lost final ACK reappear in the network system as long as it expires the 2MSL it will be discarded.
+TIME_WAIT or 2MSL wait state (maximum segment lifetime). its the time a TCP segment can exists in the internetwork system before discarded. when TCP executes a closing operation and response with the final ACK, the connection must wait for 2MSL. if there exists no 2MSL, when the server resend FIN-ACK the connection was single sided closed on the client end thus server can't be close properly. if the same client reinitiate another TCP connection to the same port, should there be no reliable connection termination the segments might mixed out. with 2MSL, both FIN-ACK and ACK will be reliabily discarded. if the lost final ACK reappear in the network system as long as it expires the 2MSL it will be discarded.

 ## 3. explain TLS handshakes (SSL)